-Tactical research is also completed on bycatch issues with ETP species.
+Tactical research was also completed on bycatch issues with ETP species.
 Two National Heritage Trust funded projects investigated movements and aggregation locations of grey nurse sharks (Carcharias taurus) and a recent FRDC-funded project examined the relative spatial risks of Australian sea lion (Neophoca cinerea) interactions with demersal gillnets.
 A further FRDC-funded study to estimate quantitative rates of Australian sea lion encounters with demersal gillnets was undertaken in 2010-11.
 WA Government-funded research into white shark (Carcharodon carcharias) movements around the south-west of Western Australia may also yield information on the ecology and population structure of this protected species.

-Commercial landings (seasons 2012/13)1:
+Commercial landings (seasons 2013/14)1:

-All sharks (and rays): 938 tonnes
+All sharks (and rays):

-Indicator shark species: 750 tonnes
+Indicator shark species:

-Gummy: 378 tonnes
+Gummy:

-Dusky2: 204 tonnes
+Dusky2:

-Whiskery: 119 tonnes
+Whiskery:

-Sandbar: 49 tonnes
+Sandbar:

-Other finfish (i.e. non shark) catch: In addition to their primary catch of sharks, the JASDGDLF and WCDGDLF land a variety of scalefish species, which totalled 134 t in 2012/13 (Demersal Gillnet and Longline Figure 3).
-This catch included 37 t of demersal scalefish species taken in the West Coast Bioregion and 70 t of demersal scalefish taken in the South Coast Bioregion and a total of 26 t of non-demersal scalefish species (Demersal Gillnet and Longline Table 1).
+Other finfish (i.e. non shark) catch: In addition to their primary catch of sharks, the JASDGDLF and WCDGDLF land a variety of scalefish species, which totalled 192 t in 2013/14 (Demersal Gillnet and Longline Figure 3).
+This catch included 96.5 t of demersal scalefish species taken in the West Coast Bioregion and 95.1 t of demersal scalefish taken in the South Coast Bioregion and a total of 13.8 t of non-demersal scalefish species (Demersal Gillnet and Longline Table 1).
 For details of other fisheries' demersal scalefish catches in those Bioregions, see West Demersal Scalefish Resource Status Report and South Coast Demersal Scalefish Resource Report.

 Shark catches in other fisheries: Sharks were also historically caught off the south and west coasts in a variety of other commercial fisheries.
 However, due to the very poor standard of reported species identification of non-targeted shark catches and those catches' contribution to identified sustainability risks to some stocks (e.g. dusky shark), the retention of sharks and rays was prohibited in most non-target fisheries throughout the State by commercially protecting all sharks and rays (elasmobranchs) in November 2006.
-Reported elasmobranch catches by vessels operating in other managed fisheries between North West Cape and the South Australian border subsequently declined to less than 5 t per year (3 t in 2012/13).
+Reported elasmobranch catches by vessels operating in other managed fisheries between North West Cape and the South Australian border subsequently declined to less than 5 t per year (4 t in 2013/14).